nordeim/Account-Bookkeeping/project_codebase_files_set-6.md

             existing_by_code = await self.customer_service.get_by_code(dto.customer_code)
             if existing_by_code and (existing_customer_id is None or existing_by_code.id != existing_customer_id):
                 errors.append(f"Customer code '{dto.customer_code}' already exists.")
+        else:
-        else: # Should be caught by Pydantic if min_length=1 errors.append("Customer code is required.")
+            errors.append("Customer code is required.")

-        if dto.name is None or not dto.name.strip(): # Should be caught by Pydantic if min_length=1 errors.append("Customer name is required.")
+        if dto.name is None or not dto.name.strip(): errors.append("Customer name is required.")

         if dto.receivables_account_id is not None: